4th Blue Dragon Series Awards

-The 4th Blue Dragon Series Awards ceremony, organised by Sports Chosun were held on July 18, 2025, at Paradise City, Incheon, at 20:30 KST.
-It will be hosted by Jun Hyun-moo and Im Yoon-ah and broadcast live through KBS2, CHZZK, TVING and Prizm.
+The 4th edition of the Blue Dragon Series Awards ceremony, organised by Sports Chosun was held on July 18, 2025, at Paradise City, Incheon, at 20:30 KST.
+It was hosted by Jun Hyun-moo and Lim Yoona and broadcast live through KBS2, CHZZK, TVING and Prizm.

 The nominees were announced on June 27, 2025.
 The series which were produced and invested in by over-the-top (OTT) media platforms, and released from June 1, 2024, to May 31, 2025, were eligible for nominations.

 Winners and nominees

 Winners are listed first and emphasized in bold.